spayot/arjancodes-hotel_db_v3/README.md

-# ArjanCodes - Software Designer Mindset - Extension - Hotel Booking API
+# ArjanCodes - Software Designer Mindset - Extension - Hotel Booking API Challenge
 ## Description
 This repo builds on top of the case study presented in [ArjanCodes' Software Designer Mindset course](https://www.arjancodes.com/products/the-software-designer-mindset-complete-extension/categories/2149106521).
 The case study ends by introducing a challenge to improve on the API design setup by Arjan.
 The following improvements have been performed: